Scorptech/milestoneone/TESTING.md

 #### Most common path through the website:

-Home > The Team > Contact
+Home

-Each of these pages points clearly to the next one.
+Each menu link navigates you to each section on the same page

 ### The "Team" page offers information about the staff.
 The information here is kept short with a brief description.